-Weilin's academic interests include family law and property, with a focus on comparative and sociological approaches.
+Weilin's academic interests include family law, comparative law, and legal history, with a focus on the East Asian region.
 His J.S.D. dissertation concerns the divergent approaches toward modernizing family laws in Japan and China.
 Through a comparative perspective, Weilin seeks to answer why Japan and China coordinated legal transplantation and their own customary family laws differently, and how such choices shaped the modernization of those countries in the twentieth century.

 Doctoral Committee